 Streaming

-RoadRunner supports HTTP response streaming.
-This feature means that responses can be sent to the client in chunks.
-It is useful when you need to send a large amount of data to the client.
-You don't need to update the configuration to enable this feature.
-It is enabled by default and controlled by the PHP worker.
+RoadRunner supports HTTP response streaming, which allows responses to be sent to the client in chunks.
+This is useful when you need to send a large amount of data to the client.
+You don't need to update the configuration to enable this feature; it is enabled by default and controlled by the PHP worker.

 Samples